AreSeven73/AreSeven73/README.md

 - 👀 I specialise in creating whimsical, silly things.
 - 📂 Creator of SCP : Endless Aisles and Journey's Greb Visual Novel.
 - 🎖️ National Cipher Challenge Medalist and Gold CREST.
-- 🌱 I’m currently studying CS, Maths and Art for A levels.
+- 🌱 I studyed CS, Maths and Art for A levels.
+- 🧿 Now studying Computer science at The University of Sheffield
 - 💾 Completed CS50x.
 - ♟️ Avid Arknights and Limbus Company fan.
 - 🏳️‍⚧️ Who would have guessed.